 The CCRAM is currently being used for measuring community resiliency in various places.

-The fundamental assumption that decision-makers in Israel and other countries make is that 'weaknesses' (as opposed to resiliency) are linked – among other variables – to income level and employment status.
+The fundamental assumption that decision often make is that 'weaknesses' (as opposed to resiliency) are linked – among other variables – to income level and employment status.
 Many programs and much funding and efforts have been founded on this assumption.
 However, when it comes to community resiliency and coping with disasters, research reveals a rather different picture: More than gender or occupation, the factors that affect resiliency are the duration of residence in the community, number of previous exposures to emergency events, and membership in a local community emergency team.

 As depicted in the diagram below, our tool can be used to compare the resiliency over time, and determine which resiliency components have grown weaker or stronger.
 Data was collected three times in the same small urban settlement in November 2011, during a routine period, during November 2012 under frequent missile attacks, and one year after, in November 2013, again during a routine period.
 As can be seen, during Operation Pillar of Defense, four of five components of community resiliency scored significantly higher, most significant was the rise in sense of preparedness.
 Sense of preparedness continued to rise one year after the military operation was terminated, while the other factors returned to their pre-crisis levels.